Jamal Murray NBA Playoffs Player Props: Nuggets vs. Heat

 - Murray has taken 16.0 shots per game this season and made 7.3 per game, which account for 14.7% and 13.2%, respectively, of his team's total.

+- Murray is averaging 6.6 three-point field goal attempts per game this season, which is 16.9% of his team's shots from beyond the arc.

+- Murray's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- On the glass, the Heat are sixth in the NBA, conceding 41.9 rebounds per game.
+- Giving up 41.9 rebounds per contest, the Heat are the sixth-ranked team in the NBA.

+- Looking at assists, the Heat have conceded 25.6 per game, 14th in the league.

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked team in the NBA.
+- Looking at 3-pointers, the Heat have conceded 13.1 makes per game, 28th in the NBA.

-- The Heat are the 28th-ranked squad in the NBA at allowing threes, conceding 13.1 made 3-pointers per contest.

 Jamal Murray vs. the Heat